 While information to planners is key to implementation, their constituencies must also care about the connection between what they do every day and the resources their actions affect.
 These two concepts - community outreach and planning support - are most effective when hand-in-hand.
-It is insufficient to educate the homeowner about not planting nandina or ligustrum if that is not coupled with pressure on the landscaping services, nurseries, professional societies and permitting entities which continue to allow these plants as options at the local nursery.
-These efforts must reach all sectors of our population with a clear message about what they can do to help and why they should care.
+It is insufficient to inform the homeowner about alternatives to planting certain exotic species available at their local home improvement nursery if not coupled with pressure on the landscaping services, nurseries, professional societies and permitting entities which continue to promote these plants as options.
+Conservation efforts must reach all relevant and targeted sectors of our population with a clear message about what they can do to help and why they should care.